dburian/transformer_document_embedding/log/student_structural_experiments.md

 - its important to highlight that `contrastive_cos_dist` did not have cos SBERT as good as `cos_dist` yet it is clearly on par or better
     - this suggests that `cos` with SBERT may not be the decisive metric

+### 13.3.
+Comparing cls and mean pooling of structural gs only with wikipedia

+Relevant files:
+- Evaluations
+    - `evaluations/old_structural_eval` -- [mean GS](#53-structural-validation-experiments-only-with-wikipedia)
+    - `evaluations/cls_structural_eval` -- [cls
+      GS](#113-structural-validation-experiments-with-cls-pooling-only-with-wikipedia)

+Results:
+- max-marginals cos_dist with lambda 1 is the best out of max marginals
+- max-marginals mse was significantly worse overall
+- best models (by normalized accuracy)
+    - max marginals cos_dist lambda 1
+    - cos_dist
+    - contrastive
+    - sbert
+    - longformer
+    - looking at just `value`: all first 4  models are within 0.01 of each other (cos_dist equal to sbert pretty much)
+- Cls pooling is overall worse than mean pooling, especially all loss variants that contain mse except for max marginals with lambda 1 (which is for some reason the best model)
+- if we look at the top models from CLS pooling and the best model from mean pooling we see that mean pooling is always better except for IMDB and S2ORC.